- Key Takeaways

 While store-bought pizza dough does the job, it is bland in flavor.
 But by getting the dough from a local pizza shop, you can rest assured of receiving fresh pizza dough that’s light on your pocket and heavy on the flavors.

-But be sure to store the dough in a refrigerator until it is ready to roll.
+But be sure to store the dough in a refrigerator until it is ready to roll and cook.

-Pizza dough bought from pizzerias lasts for around a week in the fridge, but the taste will disappear after four days.
+Pizza dough bought from pizzerias lasts for around a week in the fridge, but the taste will change after four days.

 Find a local pizza place near you.